 Configuring the Exchange service group involves creating the required VCS resources for Exchange.
 VCS provides several ways of configuring a service group, including the service group configuration wizard, Cluster Manager (Java Console), and the command line.
-This section provides instructions on configuring an Exchange service group using the Exchange Server Configuration Wizard.

 After the Exchange service group is created, you must configure the databases to mount automatically at start-up.
 Refer to the Exchange documentation for instructions.

-See "About modifying the Exchange service group configuration" on page 77.
+See "About modifying the Exchange service group configuration" on page 75.